-The overall rhetorical representation of Yao in the first half of the "Yao dian" differs considerably from the second part of the chapter, which in the ancienttext Shangshu forms a separate chapter, "Shun dian."
-As noted above, it is only this second part that furnishes the textual evidence allowing Gu Jiegang, Chen Mengjia, Jiang Shanguo, and others to date the "Yao dian" (which they take always as a whole) to imperial Qin or Western Han times.
-While I would not suggest rehabilitating the ancient-text version, there is no evidence that before the empire, the "Yao dian" and "Shun dian" together formed a single "Yao dian" chapter, or that altogether, the modern-text version in any way represents some "original" Shangshu and not merely the text arranged in the early empire.
-Instead, I strongly suspect that the two were separate and, furthermore, that each contains its own diachronic textual layers.
-The earliest evidence for a unified chapter encompassing the accounts of both Yao and Shun is the so-called modern-text version, which may have taken shape at the Qin imperial court (if not later) and, from there, by way of the Qin "Erudite" (boshi 博士) Scholar Fu 伏生, was passed down to Han times.
-Instead, the notable ideological dis-
+The overall rhetorical representation of Yao in the first half of "Yao dian" differs considerably from the second part of the chapter, which in the ancient-text Shangshu forms a separate chapter, "Shun dian."
+As noted above, it is only this second part that furnishes the textual evidence allowing Gu Jiegang, Chen Mengjia, Jiang Shanguo, and others to date "Yao dian" (which they take always as a whole) to imperial Qin or Western Han times.
+While I would not suggest rehabilitating the ancient-text version, there is no evidence that before the empire, "Yao dian" and "Shun dian" together formed a single "Yao dian" chapter, "46 or that altogether, the modern-script version in any way represents

-Sun Xingyan 1986: vol. 2, 88.
-In the ancient-text version, the passage is in the "Yi ji" 益稷 chapter.
+44 Sun Xingyan 1986: vol. 2, 88.
+In the ancient-script version, the passage is in the "Yi ji" 益稷 chapter.

-On the question of hereditary versus meritocratic kingship in early Chinese mythology and political debate, see Pines 2005a, 2010; Allan 1981, 2006.
+45 On the question of hereditary versus meritocratic kingship in early Chinese mythology and political debate, see Pines 2005, 2010; Allan 1981, 2006, 2015.